SiliconLabs/bluetooth_applications/bluetooth_people_counting_ak9753/README.md

 4. Initialize OLED display

-5. Start a periodic timer with period 1000ms, The timer callback will fire an external event to ble stack and the event handler will display people counting data from the result of the counting algorithm calculation.
+5. Start a periodic timer with a period of 1000ms, The timer callback will fire an external event to the BLE stack and the event handler will display people counting data from the result of the counting algorithm calculation.

-6. After the *sl_bt_evt_system_boot_id* event arrives, App sets up the security manager to bond with an iOS/Android device.
+6. After the *sl_bt_evt_system_boot_id* event arrives, application sets up the security manager to bond with an iOS/Android device.
 And then start advertising.

-7. Handle GATT event to help user configure the [counting algorithm](#counting-algorithm) and get the result from the algorithm calculation over the *EFR32 connect* mobile
+7. Handle GATT event to help users configure the [counting algorithm](#counting-algorithm) and get the result from the algorithm calculation over the *EFR32 connect* mobile

 ### Counting algorithm

-The AK9753 sensor includes 4 IR sensors that arranged in the picture below, and the detection algorithm will be based on the values of the IR2 and IR4.
+The AK9753 sensor includes 4 IR sensors that are arranged in the picture below, and the detection algorithm will be based on the values of the IR2 and IR4.

 ![sensor](images/sensor.png)

 We divide the ambient space into 3 areas: front, back and middle zone.
-Whenever a person appears in one of these 3 zones, a trigger will happend to notify that there is a person in this areas and the status of this area will be aslo stored into a list.
-The order of these state values in the list are used to detect the moving direction of the person.
+Whenever a person appears in one of these 3 zones, a trigger will happen to notify that there is a person in this area and the status of this area will be also stored in a list.
+The order of these state values in the list is used to detect the moving direction of the person.
 For example, if the consecutive states in the list are 0, 1, 3, 2 or 0, 2, 3, 1 this means a person has been detected in one direction or the other.

 ![entering pattern](images/entering_pattern.png)

 ![leaving pattern](images/leaving_pattern.png)

 When no-one is seen in either of the two zones, the list of states will be reset.
-The workflow of the whole algorithm is describe in the picture below.
+The workflow of the whole algorithm is described in the picture below.

 ![algorithm_workflow](images/algorithm_workflow.png)
 ### OLED Display